aaronbieber/octopress-blog/_drafts/the-linguistic-relativity-of-object-oriented-programming.markdown

 great interest to me and the idea seemed to dovetail with things I have observed in the software engineering world.

-The often-used example of linguistic relativity in the world is that of the Pirahã people of the Amazon Rainforest.
-Their language lacks the ability to express numbers, colors, person, or tense; as a hunter-gatherer group, these limitations are of pure necessity.
+The often-used example of linguistic relativity is that of the Pirahã people of the Amazon Rainforest.
+Their language lacks the ability to express numbers, colors, person, or tense; as a hunter-gatherer group, these limitations are emergent.

 Researchers have concluded that the Pirahã people are *cognitively* capable of counting, but they aren't able to perform even the most basic arithmetic nor